OVERVIEW

 THE INTERNSHIP PROGRAM

-The Internship program is a CAPIC approved (California Psychology Internship Council), two-year internship in long- and short-term depth-oriented psychotherapy.
+The Internship program is a CAPIC-approved, half-time, two-year internship in long- and short-term depth-oriented psychotherapy.
 Training focuses on treatment of a wide range of psychopathology and life issues.
-Interns are expected to become competent in diagnostic formulation, treatment planning, and developing psychotherapeutic technique with attention paid to developmental issues, transference and countertransference, frame, working with dreams and other symbolic material.
+Interns are expected to become competent in diagnostic formulation, treatment planning, and developing psychotherapeutic technique with attention paid to diversity, developmental issues, transference and countertransference, frame, working with dreams and other symbolic material.
 Particular attention is paid towards deepening the work.
-The goal of training, in addition to solidifying basic psychodynamic skills, is the development of an individual style and the emergence of an analytical attitude.
+The goal of training, in addition to solidifying basic psychodynamic skills, is the development of an individual style and the emergence of an analytic attitude.

-This internship is 22 hours per week.
-An intern will have 2 hours weekly individual supervision, a weekly 2-hour case conference seminar and 2-3 hours of didactic seminar.
-Additional didactics/workshops are often scheduled throughout the year.
-The clinic is HIPAA compliant.
-During the 2023-2024 academic year, pre-doctoral psychology and post-masters (AMFT and ASW) half-time interns will receive an annual stipend of $3,000.
+The internship is 22 hours per week which includes 10-12 client hours; 2 hours of individual supervision, 1.5 hours of case conference seminar; 2 hours of didactic seminar; half-hour community meeting.
+Additional didactics and workshops are often scheduled throughout the year.
+The clinic is HIPAA compliant and includes trainings in diversity.
+For the 2025-26 academic year, pre-doctoral psychology interns will receive an annual stipend of $6,000.

 COMMITMENT REQUIREMENTS